potatoqualitee/psmodulecache/README.md

 ## Documentation

-Just copy the below code and modify the line `modules-to-install: 'PSFramework, Pester, dbatools'`
+Just copy the below code and modify the line `modules-to-cache: 'PSFramework, Pester, dbatools'`

 Once GitHub supports [using actions in composite actions](https://github.com/actions/runner/issues/646), there will be a lot less code (just the `Set required PowerShell modules` section).
 But until then, here's a sample workflow.